thermalox-ofc/Capstone/README.md

 ## Overview

-PitStop Cloud is a browser-based service management tool for small independent auto repair shops.
+Torque Garage is a browser-based service management tool for small independent auto repair shops.
 It centralizes customer records, vehicle information, work orders, appointment scheduling, parts inventory, and a loyalty rewards program into a single, self-contained web application.

 This Phase I deliverable implements the Customer Records and Vehicle Records modules in full, with the Dashboard, Work Orders, Schedule, and Inventory panels functional and connected through shared localStorage state.